Khongchai/dynamic_routes/README.md

 }
 ```

-And then we can use either the initiator or the participator instances when appropriate.
+And then we can use either the Initiator or the Participator instances when appropriate.

 ```dart
 Widget buildButtons() {